adamsimonini/aws-observability/cdk/README.md

   - RETAIN removal policy to prevent accidental deletion
   - Repository name: "aws-observability-app"
 - This stack is relatively stable and only needs updates if you change repository settings

-### Image build

-The image is build via a github action.
-The secrets on the repo provide github to a user with ECR permissions.
-It's builds the image within github and pushes the finished product to ECR.

 ### EcsStack